 Key Work Activity Objective Revised Hours Consulting Engagement Hours COVID-19 To provide assistance to management related to COVID-19.
 Assistance may include, but is not limited to, counsel, advice, facilitation, and training.
-60 Calculation and Reconciliation of Concession Rents and Fees To provide assistance to management related to the calculation and reconciliation of the rents and fees of Airport Food and Beverage and Retail Concessionaires for Fiscal Year 2020.
-Assistance may include, but is not limited to, counsel, advice, facilitation, and training.
-Total Consulting Engagement Hours 225 General Audit Hours Construction Meeting Attendance & External Service Provider Procurement and Coordination Attend various construction meetings and incorporate knowledge into ongoing risk assessments, and initiate audits if needed.
+60 Calculation and Reconciliation of Concession Rents and Fees of reconciliation of the rents and fees of Airport Food and Beverage and Retail Total Consulting Engagement Hours 225 General Audit Hours Construction Meeting Attendance & External Service Provider Procurement and Coordination Attend various construction meetings and incorporate knowledge into ongoing risk assessments, and initiate audits if needed.
 Additionally, evaluate OCA construction auditing expertise needed for Airport Development Plan.
 Procure services as needed.
 380 Development of Data Analytics Develop a data analytics program for rental car concessions and potentially in-terminal concessions.
 493 Ethics Program To review ethics policies, provide training, and investigate reported incidents.
 330 Information Technology Meeting Attendance Attend various Information Technology meetings, incorporate knowledge into ongoing risk assessments, and initiate audits if needed.
-130 Quality Assurance & Improvement Program To assess OCAs conformance with the Standards , whether internal auditors apply the Code of Ethics, and to allow for the identification of improvement opportunities.
-300 Recommendation Follow-up To verify that internal and external audit recommendations have been implemented as intended.
+130 Quality Assurance & Improvement Program Recommendation Follow-up To verify that internal and external audit recommendations have been implemented as intended.
 140 Risk Assessment and Audit Plan To conduct a Risk Assessment that will identify the high risk activities to be considered when preparing the annual Audit Plan.
 221 Total General Audit Hours 1,994 Administrative Hours Administrative - Indirect Attendance at Staff/Board/Committee Meetings, Continuing Professional Development, and Other.
 2,088 Administrative - Benefit Vacation, Holiday Time, and Other Leave/Time Off.
 2,008 Total Administrative Hours 4,096 Total Hours 12,480